 All my euro nymphing reels for steelhead and for trout are normal standard reels.
 You do not need a special fly reel to euro Nymph for steelhead.
 However, I do recommend that you look at my page on the Best Fly Reels For Steelhead so that you get a good enough reel that can handle steelhead.

-One of the things that makes Euro Nymphing for steelhead so effective is the use of weighted flies.
+One of the things that makes Modern Nymphing for steelhead so effective is the use of weighted flies.